-Let’s look at what other milestones your baby might reach in month 12 – besides that exciting first birthday party!
+Let’s look at what other milestones your 1 year old baby baby might reach – besides that exciting first birthday party!
 Don’t forget that all babies develop at their own pace.
 If you have any concerns about your one year old’s development, be sure to mention it at their one year health check.

 The average baby’s weight will have tripled since birth, and they’ll have grown by 50% in length.
 This growth and weight gain will slow significantly in your baby’s second year, as they become more active and are drinking less milk – they may only gain around 2.3kg and grow by 10–12 cm.